jondot/ReactNativeKatas/README.md

 This is a project that lets you participate in a fully-immersive, hands-on, and fun learning experience for React Native.

-We will focus solely about the _design and styling_ for React Native, making this a perfect learning aid for both programmers and designers that previously handled Sass or CSS.
+We will focus solely about _design and styling_ for React Native, making this a perfect learning aid for both programmers and designers that previously handled Sass or CSS.